Balsamic Honey Granola

 There are a lot of things over my lifetime that I wish I could go back and either fix, change a smidgen or erase from my mind without any likelihood of remembering.
-Like my Richard Simmons perm I sported in the third grade… EEEEERASE!
-Or the MC Hammer pants I had in 8 different colors and *gasp* patterns that I wore religiously every day in the 6th grad… FIX!
-I’d have only owned two colors, black and the neon pink, because THOSE were rad!
+Like my Richard Simmons perm I sported in the third grade.
+Erase!
+Or the MC Hammer pants I had in 8 different colors and *gasp* patterns that I wore religiously every day in the 6th grade.
+Erase!

-And let’s just say there are a few {lots} recipes I’ve attempted to make in the early years of me recipe developing {okay so like maybe two years ago} that I royally screwed up and destroyed.
-Crock pot Mac & Cheese for one…
+And let’s just say there are a few (read: a lot) recipes I’ve attempted to make in the early years of me recipe developing that I royally screwed up and destroyed.
+Crock pot Mac & Cheese for one.

 Balsamic Honey Granola.
 I originally made this recipe not really thinking I should reduce the balsamic into a glaze and drizzle it over the granola.
 Nope… I just dumped it in with a bunch of brown sugar.
 Straight up soggin’ out my oats!
 Really?
 What was I thinking?
 Oh and let’s just say when I opened up my oven door I got slapped across the face with the vinegar gas {for lack of a better description} making my eyes burn… tear up and almost bringing me to my knees.
 I kid you not!